GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

 -----------

 The following is a list of the parameters that are user-definable in GMT.
-The parameter names are always given in UPPER CASE.
+The parameter names are always given in **UPPER CASE**.
 The parameter values are case-insensitive unless otherwise noted.
-The system defaults are given in brackets [ for SI (and US) ].
-Those marked **\*** can be set on the command line as well (the corresponding option is given in parentheses).
+The system defaults are given in brackets [ for SI (or US) ].
 Note that default distances and lengths below are given in both cm or inch; the chosen default depends on your choice of default unit (see :term:`PROJ_LENGTH_UNIT`).
 You can explicitly specify the unit used for distances and lengths by appending **c** (cm), **i**